josefadamcik/josefadamcik.cz/_posts/2021-06-21-starwars-snowspeeder-bandai-model-kit-build.md

 ---
 layout: post
-title: "StarWars snowspeeder 1:48 model build log"
+title: "Star Wars snowspeeder 1:48 model build log"
 categories: scalemodeling
 tags: [buildlog, model]
 published: true
-image: /images/showspeeder/
+image: /images/showspeeder/PXL_20210617_202257631.jpg
 ---

 Because [I enjoyed my last scale model build a lot][shuttle] I have quickly started working on another one.
-This time I picked a StarWars snowspeeder kit by Bandai.
-I always liked the aesthetics of StarWars and I am more interested in building sci-fi and space related models rather than historic planes and tanks. a
+This time I picked a Star Wars snowspeeder kit by Bandai.
+I always liked the aesthetics of Star Wars and I am more interested in building sci-fi and space-related models rather than historic planes and tanks.

-Bandai kits have a great reputation and since I was hugely disappointed with the quality of the shuttle model made by Revell as [I wrote in the build log][shuttle], i wanted to try a kit with very good reputation to have some comparison.
+Bandai kits have a great reputation and since I was hugely disappointed with the quality of the shuttle model made by Revell as [I wrote in the build log][shuttle], I wanted to try a kit with a very good reputation to have some comparison.

-And just to make to context clear: this is my second scale model I am building  after I got back to the hobby after more than 20 years long break.
-It's the 3rd plastic model I am going to paint in my whole life.
+And just to make to context clear: this is the second scale model I am building  after I got back to the hobby after more than 20 years long break.
+It's the 3rd plastic model I am going to paint ever.
 And it is the first one I'll attempt to weather.

-{% responsive_image path: images/snowspeeder/kitbox.jpg alt:"StarWars snowspeeder model kit 1:48 by Bandai box" %}
+{% responsive_image path: images/snowspeeder/kitbox.jpg alt:"Star Wars snowspeeder model kit 1:48 by Bandai box" %}

 <!--more-->

 ## The kit

-The kit is Snowspeeder by Bandai in 1:48 scale.
+The kit is Snowspeeder by Bandai in the 1:48 scale.
 I have got it quite cheaply (under 20 euro) from a local distributor.
 Internet is full of reviews of this kit and it is very popular.

 There are the usual things everybody repeats about the kit: very fine and crisp details, very good fit.
-It can be build without glue just by snapping parts together and it works surprisingly well.
+It can be built without glue just by snapping parts together and it works surprisingly well.
 There's a sheet of water slide decals and a sheet of stickers for people who just want a simpler building experience without painting and complicated fiddling.

 I must admire the engineering that went into designing the kit.
 The parts are carefully designed to snap in only into the right place and in the right orientation and that helps to avoid many mistakes.
-The seams are often a natural part of the model (the act as a panel line and similar) and even mould lines are almost not present or in a place where they are hard to spot.
-Therefore only minimal amount of sanding is require and I didn't have to fill in anything with putty.
+The seams are often a natural part of the model (they act as a panel line and similar) and even mould lines are almost not present or in a place where they are hard to spot.
+Therefore only a minimal amount of sanding is require and I didn't have to fill in anything with putty.
 I could imagine using some putty here and there if I was going for perfection, though.

 Most of the time I spent with the model was about painting and weathering.
 It can be put together very quickly.